 For now, the general practice of administering the peptide by subcutaneous or intramuscular injection remains the most prevalent method of administration.
 Studies have consistently proven this method to work, especially when the more localized healing effects of body protection compound are taken into account.

-Still, the efficacy of oral administration for this specific peptide remains promising, particularly when considering its recuperative effects on gastrointestinal, neurological, muscular, and connective tissue injuries.
+Still, the efficacy of oral administration for this specific peptide remains promising, particularly when considering its recuperative effects on gastrointestinal and neurological tissue injuries.

 Comments will be approved before showing up.